roderrickcourtney/Azure-Config-AD/README.md

 <img src="https://i.imgur.com/EVJ3emt.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Step:1 Log in to your Azure account, search "virtual machines", click "create azure virtual machine", to create VM#1.
-Name this first virtual machine "DC-1", use your current region and set the image type as Windows Server 2022 (effectively making it a domain for the lab).
-Set a username and password.
-Lastly, create VM #2 and title it "Client-1".
-To do this repeat the same steps used to create VM#1 except for the image type select Windows 10 pro since this VM will be the employees'/ cleints' computer.
+Step:1 Log into Azure --> search "virtual machines" --> click "create azure virtual machine" to create VM#1.
+Name this first virtual machine "DC-1" using your current region --> set the image type as Windows Server 2022 (effectively making it a domain for the lab) --> Set username and password --> create VM #2 --> title it "Client-1" (repeat the same steps used to create VM#1 except for the image type select Windows 10 pro since this VM will be the employees'/ cleints' computer).
 </p>
 <br />